UD-Math-Data-Science-1/notes/_sources/statistics/exercises.md

     **(a)** Explain why the derivative of $r_1$ is undefined at every $x_i$.
 Consequently, all of the $x_i$ are critical points of $r_1$.

-    **(b)** Determine $r_1'$ within each piece of the real axis between observation values, and explain why there cannot be any more critical points to consider.
-(Note: you can drop all of the absolute values when $x$ between the $x_i$, if you write out the expression in a certain way.)
+    **(b)** Determine $r_1'$ within each piece of the real axis between observation values, and explain why there cannot be any additional critical points to consider.
+(Note: you can drop all of the absolute values when $x$ between the $x_i$, if you write out the expression appropriately.)

     **(c)** By appealing to the derivative, explain why it must be that